George Stevens and the Special Coverage

 Unit

-In February 1943, George Stevens joined the Signal Corps, the communication service of the army and army.
-He covers the North African countryside, then goes to London, where the general Eisenhower gives him the order to gather a team of 45 people and to prepare the filming of the barge in Normandy.
-The Special Coverage Unit (SPECOU) will be placed under the control of the Supreme Headquarters Allied Expeditionary Force (SHAEF).
+In February 1943, George Stevens joined the Signal Corps, the communications service of the army.
+He covers the North African countryside, then goes to London, where General Eisenhower gives him the order to gather a team of 45 people and to film the landing in Normandy.
+The Special Coverage Unit (SPECOU) will be placed under the control of the Supreme Headquarters, Allied Expeditionary Force (SHAEF).

-The SPECOU includes 45 people: critics like Ivan Moffat, William Saroyan and Irwin Shaw; cameramen like Dick Hoar, Ken Marthey, William Mellor, Jack Muth; sound recorders like Bill Hamilton, who comes from Columbia; assistant directors, like Holly Morse, who had worked with Hal Roach.
+The SPECOU consists of 45 people: critics like Ivan Moffat, William Saroyan, and Irwin Shaw; cameramen like Dick Hoar, Ken Marthey, William Mellor, and Jack Muth; sound recorders like Bill Hamilton, who comes from Columbia; assistant editors, like Holly Morse, who had worked with Hal Roach.

 Passeport militaire de George Stevens, 1943